Stanko172/e-mail-marketing-app/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
+Below is an example of how you can instruct your audience on installing and setting up your app.

-cp .env.example .env
+* cp .env.example .env
-composer install
+* composer install
-Set up your database
+* Set up your database
-php artisan migrate
+* php artisan migrate
-php artisan db:seed
+* php artisan db:seed
+* php artisan serve
-php artisan queue:work
+* php artisan queue:work
-`npm install'
+* `npm install'
-npm run dev
+* npm run dev
-Login with demo@email.com and password
+* Login with demo@email.com and password

 For Mac users, follow Valet specification: https://laravel.com/docs/10.x/valet